-- Building owners are responsible for the water supply pipes leading from their property up to the exterior valve (service box) located between their building and the primary water main beneath the street.
+- Building owners are responsible for the sewer pipes leading from their property up to the exterior valve (service box) located between their building and the primary water main beneath the street.

 - In the event of problems related to the structure of the sewer, the city will take action only on the public portion, generally located beneath the street.
-Conditions apply.
+Certain conditions apply.

 Creating good habits helps avoid unpleasant incidents and extends the lifespan of your plumbing.
 Learn more about everyday actions to take in order to maintain your plumbing and prevent malfunctions (clogged drains, frozen pipes, etc.) Learn how to install gutters correctly and avoid water infiltrations.